aycabas/ToDoFlow-LogicApps/README.md

 * **Resource URL:** `https://graph.microsoft.com` (no trailing /)
 * **Scope:** Leave blank

-Choose **Create Connector** on the top-right.
-After the connector has been created, copy the generated **Redirect URL** from Security page and paste it under the [Azure Active Directory registered app](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app?WT.mc_id=devto-blog-aycabas) as a redirect URI.

 Choose **Definition** button to continue.

 ![Logic Apps Custom Connector](./Images/CustomConnector-05.png)